keshavuiq/gitinfo/README.md

 # Run

+`git clone https://github.com/keshavuiq/gitinfo.git` for a local clone.

+`cd gitinfo` to cd into dir.

 Run `npm install` to install required node modules.

 Run `npm start` to start the server and navigate to `http://localhost:4200/`.